SSPkrolik/smtp/README.md

 ## Usage

-Here's an example of high-level `SmtpClient` API usage for sending sample email:
+Here's an example of high-level `SmtpClient` API usage for sending sample email either using open or encrypted channel.

 ```D
 #!/usr/bin/rdmd